-- NOTE: When the speakers are muted, you do not hear the CD or DVD playing. - 1 Click Start-All Programs-Accessories-Entertainment-Volume Control. - 2 Click and drag the bar in the Volume Control column and slide it up or down to increase or decrease the volume.
+- NOTE: When the speakers are muted, you do not hear the CD or DVD playing. - 1 Click the Start button, point to All Programs (or Programs) → Accessories → Entertainment (or Multimedia), and then click Volume Control. - 2 In the Volume Control window, click and drag the bar in the Volume Control column and slide it up or down to increase or decrease the volume.